Giymo11/TiniBot/README.md

 * Repeat a command (every x minutes, etc)! <-- amazing technology!
 * Subscribe to MAL profiles for announcements of activity
+  - should only updates been shown? i guess so
+  - but then i have to store the already-known state. in DB? in memory?
+  - can i re-use the repeat command for this? how to differentiate?
 * Subscribe to Subreddits for announcements of activity
 * Subscribe to Github profiles for announcemnets of activity
 * Subscribe to Youtube profiles for announcements of activity